Data Processing Addendum (1.1)

 8.1 Notification

-The Processor shall assist the Controller in responding to data subject requests and fulfilling compliance obligations (e.g., impact assessments).
+The Processor shall provide reasonable assistance to the Controller in responding to data subject requests and fulfilling compliance obligations, taking into account the nature of the processing and the information available to the Processor.

 9. RETURN AND DELETION OF DATA